eugbyte/web-ext-citation/README.md

 Tailwind is used for CSS.

 ### webpack
 The background-scripts, content-scripts, and `index.tsx` (react) are prevented from being compiled into a single `.js` file by specifying multiple entry points and multiple output files.

+Webpack by itself only targets .js files, and produces .js files.

+When compilation occurs, the manifest.json files and icons are preserved and copied over  through the `CopyWebpackPlugin`.

 To configure Tailwind with webpack, `MiniCssExtractPlugin.loader`, `css-loader`, `postcss-loader` are needed.
 `postcss-loader` process Tailwind syntax into pure css.
 `MiniCssExtractPlugin.loader` extracts CSS into separate files instead of compiling the css into js.